CanonicalLtd/maas-docs/en/manage-cli-comp-hw.md

 # CLI Composable Hardware

-This is a list of composable hardware tasks to perform with the MAAS CLI.
+This is a list of composable hardware tasks which can be performed with the MAAS CLI.
 See [MAAS CLI][manage-cli] for how to get started with the CLI and [Composable hardware][intel-rsd] for an overview of the subject matter (including web UI functionality).